andrewgkirk/website/content/authors/Mamoun-Benchekroun/_index.md

 ---
 # Display name
-name: "Rania Gamal"
+name: "Mamoun Benchekroun"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Rania Gamal"
+- Name "Mamoun Benchekroun"

 # Is this the primary user of the site?
 superuser: false